Designing virtual simulations for pharmacy education

 *

 DaVinci Resolve wasn’t part of the original plan!
-Early into implementation phase, I realized DaVinci Resolve offered more advanced capabilities, particularly better closed captioning integration with Unity, so I pivoted mid-way from video editing in Blender to DaVinci.
+Early into implementation, I realized DaVinci Resolve offered more advanced capabilities, particularly better closed captioning integration with Unity, so I pivoted mid-way from video editing in Blender to DaVinci.

 Pitching the approach

-I created a short 15-sec “Room tour” demo to demonstrate the capabilities of this technology.
+I created a short 15-second "Room tour" demo to demonstrate the capabilities of this technology.

-Despite it being very short, this demo allowed me to:
+Despite it being short, this demo allowed me to:

-1. demonstrate the technical feasibility of using Unity and Blender for creating immersive and interactive modules
+1. Show the technical feasibility of Unity and Blender to create immersive and interactive modules

-2. show how the experience could support different learning styles through animation and quizzes
+2. Show how the experience could support animation and quizzes

-My team saw strong potential in my proposed approach and were fully supportive of moving it forward.
+My team saw strong potential in my proposed approach and were excited about this direction.

 Building 3D animation scenes

-I wanted each scene to feel interesting and immersive, so I animated facial expressions, body language, and choreographed camera movements to bring the characters to life.
+I wanted each scene to feel interesting and immersive, so I animated facial expressions, body language, and choreographed camera movements.

 • interactive UI screens